azatshtru/keep/Knowledgebase/Finance/Origins of investments for a typical business.md

 Businesses need initial funding to setup.
 This initial funding is provided by **Angel Investors**.
 The funding is called a **Seed Fund**.
 Seed funds can come from friends, family or other investors who think your business idea is worthwhile.

-Valuation of a company is measured by the amount of cash they have.
-The initial valuation of the company is equal to the seed fund.
+Valuation of a company is measured by the amount of cash they have. q initial valuation of the company is equal to the seed fund.
 ## Face Value of shares
 In return of the Seed Fund, the Angel Investors get the shares of the company, which entitles them a part ownership of the company.
 To issue shares, the company assumes each share is worth some $x$, this initial assumption is called **Face Value** of the share, if the seed fund in some $n$, then the amount of shares will be $n/x$.